anaciurea/anaciurea/README.md

 A motivated, ambitious and detail-oriented Computer Science and Engineering student with strong programming skills in C, Java and C++.
 Passionate about software engineering, systems programming and innovation, with solid knowledge in operating systems, communication protocols and software development.
-Advanced UNIX/Linux environment understanding, excellent team player, strong problem-solving abilities and effective communication skills in Romanian, English and French.
+Excellent team player, strong problem-solving abilities and effective communication skills in Romanian, English and French.

  ## Personal repositories & projects: